lalkhan/Sahar-TV-Net/README.md

 We strive for visible and measurable community support and ensure that programming content reflects community demographics, needs, and priorities.

 Coverage / Audience
-Sahar-tv Network brings 24/7 coverage to young Canadian’s wherever they may be on the planet.
+Sahar-TV Network brings 24/7 coverage to young Canadian’s wherever they may be on the planet.

 Scope of the Programming
 Sahar-TV Network shows are 10% talk shows and 90% latest South Asian and Afghan music.